nottrobin/docs/src/en/developer-layers-interfaces.md

         return websites
 ```

+[note]
-!!!
-Note: Although this is obviously a very simple example, it is important for
+Although this is obviously a very simple example, it is important for
+[/note]
 your interface layer to provide an API like this and not give the charms direct
 access to the `Relation` and `RelatedUnit` objects in those collections.
 This
 ensures proper encapsulation of the underlying interface data protocol; it